 March 2003.
 Just three months later I was back in the city for a birthday weekend.
 This time half the school was in attendance, with over a dozen of us heading over to celebrate with Sheila, who was turning 21 again.
 On the first night we ended up in this watering hole for what became a heavy night of merriment.
 I can’t for the life of me remember the name of the bar, or even where it was in the city, which is probably testament enough to how much I enjoyed the evening.
 There were so many great photos taken that night, but this one just about has the edge.
 Chris (left) and Irish Mike (right) had never been the best of friends.
-They seemed to disagree on just about everything and co-existed in a state of toleration rather than affection.
-I love the way this shot captures them in a rare moment of unity.
+They seemed to disagree on just about everything and co-existed in a state of mutual toleration.
+I love the way the shot captures them in a rare moment of unity.
 “Beer.
 Yes.”

 March 2003.
 Nothing screams hangover like an open-air museum of communist statues.
 A sort of surrealist Soviet Theme Park, over forty monuments from and around Budapest were relocated here after the 1989 revolutions.
 This statue, a tribute to Hungarian-Soviet friendship; was made by legendary sculptor Zsigmond Kisfaludi Strob.

 For more photos and info on my adventures in Hungary, have a look at travel report on The Danube Bend.